Abdinor155/Gesture-Tracking-Project/README.md

 3. If program is slow: Make sure no other programs are using the webcam

 NOTE:
-This project was developed step-by-step over 7 days as part of a computer vision learning project.
+This project was developed step-by-step as part of a computer vision learning project.

 Contact: Abdinor155@gmail.com